ukaea/parallel-preprocessor/wiki/Benchmarking.md

 One commercial CAD tool using commercial CAD kernels.  it is possible to merge 1000 solids in GUI mode, but needs it several round of operation as at most 250 solids are selected to do boolean fragment, and there is no clear hint that all merge has been completed.

-Single thread is used, although boundbox may involved to exclude some uncessary bool operation.
+Single thread is used, although boundbox may involved to exclude some unnecessary bool operation.

 #### Imprint with PPP with 1~6 CPU cores